Cardiff Metropolitan Cathedral: Music

-Under the direction of Dominic Neville, the choir sings four annual concerts in Cardiff at St David's Hall and the Dora Stoutzker Concert Hall at the Royal Welsh College of Music and Drama, and at leading venues across the UK such as Westminster Abbey, Christ Church Cathedral Oxford and St Paul's Cathedral London.
+Under the direction of Dominic Neville, the choir sang four annual concerts in Cardiff at St David's Hall and the Dora Stoutzker Concert Hall at the Royal Welsh College of Music and Drama, and at leading venues across the UK such as Westminster Abbey, Christ Church Cathedral, Oxford, and St Paul's Cathedral, London.
 International tours have included performances at Notre Dame Cathedral and the Madeleine Paris, Madrid and El Escorial (Spain), and the cathedrals of Ghent and Bruges (Belgium), Haarlem (Netherlands) and Ribe (Denmark).
 The Choir has performed in collaboration with The Schola of Brompton Oratory London, Chamber Strings of Melbourne Australia, St Bavo Cathedral Choir in Haarlem, Netherlands, Tennessee Tech Chorale, Philadelphia Boys Choir, Uppingham School Choir, and Gonville and Caius Chapel Choir Cambridge.
-In a collaboration with conductor David Atherton, the trebles have sung in collaborations with BBC National Chorus of Wales and BBC National Orchestra of Wales (Britten Spring Symphony / Atherton) broadcast on BBC Radio 3.
+In collaboration with conductor David Atherton, the trebles have sung in collaborations with BBC National Chorus of Wales and BBC National Orchestra of Wales (Britten Spring Symphony / Atherton) broadcast on BBC Radio 3.
 In 2012, the choir sang with The Tallis Scholars' performance of Tallis's forty-part motet Spem in Alium, conducted by Peter Phillips at St David's Hall.
 Other recent performances include singing for the Prince Charles at the Opening of the Cornerstone, where the choir sang from the David Neville Gallery.

-Under the direction of Dominic Neville, the choristers appeared and sang in the 'Christmas Special' of BBC's Doctor Who and sang in the major Hollywood feature film One Chance.
+The choristers appeared and sang in the 'Christmas Special' of BBC's Doctor Who and sang in the major Hollywood feature film One Chance.
 One of the choir's leading trebles, Dylan Oshnoei, also sang in the acclaimed BBC production The Hollow Crown.

-The choirs can be heard in live broadcasts, on BBC Radio 4 before an audience of 1.6 million, and BBC Radio Wales.
+The choirs can be heard in live broadcasts, including on BBC Radio 4 with an estimated audience of 1.6 million, and BBC Radio Wales.

-The director of music is Jeffrey Howard.
+The current director of music, both at St John's College and at the Cathedral, is Jeffrey Howard.
+Prior to joining the Cathedral, Howard worked with the Royal Philharmonic Orchestra, Royal Liverpool Philharmonic Orchestra, BBC National Orchestra of Wales, Welsh National Opera Orchestra, City of Birmingham Symphony Orchestra and the Budapest Symphony Orchestra.
+Alongside his work at the Cathedral, Howard remains a key vocal Coach at the Royal Welsh College of Music and Drama, the Welsh National Opera and Welsh National Youth Opera, as well as the Wales International Academy of Voice and on the Music Theatre Course at the RWCMD, and has previously worked as Vocal Tutor for Cardiff and Bristol Universities.

 Clergy

 Current priests

 The Archbishop of Cardiff, Most Reverend Mark O'Toole, acts as the rector of the cathedral.
-Rev. Fr.
-Robert James assumes responsibility for the day-to-day life of the cathedral as Priest-in-Charge.
+Rev. Father Michael Doyle assumes responsibility for the day-to-day life of the cathedral as Dean.